poiyomi/PoiyomiDocs/docs/thryeditor/presets.md

 *Example of what the UI looks like when `Preset per Section` is enabled.*

 As instructed from above, the workflow is still very much the same.
 The only difference however, is instead of the entire Material serving as a whole Preset, each Section is serving as their own additional amount of Presets.
 Therefore, each one used will appear separate from each other in the Presets List.
+[See the video on this page](#applying-section-presets) to see how it will appear.